 Scholar-in-Residence, USC Bedrosian Center

 - Shannon, Brettany.
 2013.
 The ‘Dubai Effect:’ The Gulf, the Art World, and Globalization.
 In V. Bharne, ed., The Emerging Asian City: Concomitant Urbanities and Urbanisms.
-New York: Routledge.
+New York, NY and London: Routledge.

 - Shannon, Brettany.
 2012.
 Cultural Economy of the City: A Literature Review.
 Policy and Practice.
 Los Angeles: Sol Price School of Public Policy.
 Online.